Green-Sky/tomato/docs/md/entity.md

 ## Const registry

 A const registry is also fully thread safe.
-This means that it won't be able to lazily initialize a missing storage when a view is generated.<br/>
+This means that it's not able to lazily initialize a missing storage when a view is generated.<br/>
 The reason for this is easy to explain.
 To avoid requiring types to be _announced_ in advance, a registry lazily creates the storage objects for the different components.
-However, this isn't possible for a thread safe const registry.<br/>
+However, this isn't possible for a thread safe const registry.
-On the other side, all pools must necessarily _exist_ when creating a view.
-Therefore, static _placeholders_ for missing storage are used to fill the gap.

-Note that returned views are always valid and behave as expected in the context of the caller.
-The only difference is that static _placeholders_ (if any) are never renewed.<br/>
+Returned views are always valid and behave as expected in the context of the caller.
+However, they may contain dangling references to non-existing storage when created from a const registry.<br/>
-As a result, a view created from a const registry may behave incorrectly over time if it's kept for a second use.<br/>
+As a result, such a view may misbehave over time if it's kept aside for a second use.<br/>
 Therefore, if the general advice is to create views when necessary and discard them immediately afterwards, this becomes almost a rule when it comes to views generated from a const registry.

 Fortunately, there is also a way to instantiate storage classes early when in doubt or when there are special requirements.<br/>
-Calling the `storage` method is equivalent to _announcing_ the existence of a particular storage, to avoid running into problems.
+Calling the `storage` method is equivalent to _announcing_ a particular storage, so as to avoid running into problems.
 For those interested, there are also alternative approaches, such as a single threaded tick for the registry warm-up, but these are not always applicable.<br/>
-In this case, no placeholders will be used since all storage exist.
-In other words, views never risk becoming _invalid_.
+In this case, views never risk becoming _invalid_.

 # Beyond this document